Myanmar skips ASEAN summit after its military ruler excluded

 Thailand Prime Minister Prayut Chan-o-cha told the summit that the Myanmar crisis was a test of ASEAN’s ability to resolve its own regional problems, Thai government spokesperson Thanakorn Wangboonkongchana said.

-Prayut expressed hope that Myanmar will trust ASEAN and allow Erywan to meet with all parties concerned as an important first step in solving the crisis, Thanakorn said.
+Prayut expressed hope that Myanmar will trust ASEAN and allow Erywan to meet with all parties concerned as an important first step in solving the crisis, Thanakorn added.

+A Brunei press statement after the summit didn’t mention Myanmar’s absence but said the bloc’s leaders called again for mediation in the Myanmar crisis to “uphold ASEAN’s credibility”.

 The three-day talks, which are being held by video due to coronavirus concerns, will be joined by other world leaders including U.S. President Joe Biden and the leaders of China and Russia.
 It will be the first time since 2017 that a U.S. president has attended the ASEAN summit.
 The meetings are expected to spotlight Myanmar’s worsening crisis as well as other regional security and economic issues.